tamarin-prover/tamarin-prover/src/003_example.md

 you want to prove.
 We will explain each of these points in the following.

 On the right hand side, you have a quick summary of the available commands and keyboard shortcuts you can use to navigate inside the theory.

-FIX top right corner
+In the top right corner there are some links: `Index` leads back to the welcome page, `Download` allows you to download the current theory (including proofs if they exist), `Action` and then `Show source` shows the source code of the theory, and `Options` allows you to configure the level of details in the graph visualisation (see below for examples).

 If you click on "Message theory" on the left, you should see the following: